phazonoverload/p5-everwing/README.md

 - [x] Your objects have functions attached
 - [x] Use of classes or constructors
-- [ ] Parameterised functions
+- [x] Parameterised functions

 ### Advanced (2 marks for min 2 items)

-- [ ] All of the functionality relating to your objects is functions attatched to the object
+- [x] All of the functionality relating to your objects are functions attatched to the object
 - [x] Almost all of the functionality of the program is in objects
 - [ ] A design involving many objects that interact with each other